Research Themes

 Correia, H. E. (2018) Spatiotemporally explicit model averaging for forecasting of Alaskan groundfish catch.
 Ecology & Evolution.
 8(24):12308–12321.

-Exploring multiple paternity across clades
+Examining multiple paternity across clades

 Estimated frequency of multiple paternity across litter sizes ranging from 2 to 10 for mammals